 We understand that students in their final year may be unable, or underprepared, to take final high school examinations.
-Please rest assured that we will work with you to find solutions to allow all our matriculating students to join us as planned this fall.
+Please rest assured that we will work with you to find solutions to allow our matriculating students to join us as planned this fall.
 We continue to assess the situation and think critically about how best to support our students.
 We will ensure any changes to policy are communicated swiftly and clearly.

 Please rest assured that we will accept the final qualifications submitted to us from the IBO as proof of graduation.
-We will work to allow all our matriculating students to join us as planned this fall.
+We will work to allow our matriculating students to join us as planned this fall.
 In the meantime, we encourage you to stay engaged and work hard to complete your remaining coursework this year.

 Please rest assured that we will accept the final qualifications submitted to us from your A-level exam board as proof of graduation.
-We will work to allow all our matriculating students to join us as planned this fall.
+We will work to allow our matriculating students to join us as planned this fall.
 In the meantime, we encourage you to stay engaged and work hard to complete your remaining coursework this year.

 We have cancelled in person events until further notice.
 However, please check our admissions events page regularly for updates and for information regarding virtual experiences available online.

 In keeping with New York State’s current guidelines to prevent the spread of COVID-19, we have suspended all on-campus visits until further notice.
-While we wait to resume on-campus visits please enjoy our Vitual Campus Experience.
+While we wait to resume on-campus visits please enjoy our Virtual Campus Experience.

-Decisions were released online by April 1st as planned.
 Our ability to mail admit packets may be delayed.
 However, all information in the admit packet is available online and via the admitted student portal, including a printable version of the acceptance letter.

 We anticipate that students will be able to begin their fall semester studies on time and at the campus to which they have been admitted.
-Of course, the safety of our students is of utmost priority and, should the need arise, we are prepared to make the necessary adjustments to ensure that the Class of 2024 can begin earning their degrees this fall, and that no student will be disadvantaged because they are starting outside of New York City.
+Of course, the safety of our students is of utmost priority and, should the need arise, we are prepared to make the necessary adjustments to ensure that the Class of 2025 can begin earning their degrees this fall, and that no student will be disadvantaged because they are starting outside of New York City.

-We will be granting credit as normal for AP, IB, & A-Level exams taken in spring 2020.
+We will be granting credit as normal for AP, IB, & A-Level exams taken in spring 2021.